paultechguy/RaspberryPi.DotNet.GpioExamples/README.md

 	sudo mono Example.BlinkingLED.exe

 **Breadboard Setup**
 You can view helpful images to assist in setting up your breadboard for each GPIO example; the images are located in the *Content* directory for each example.There is also a [Fritzing](http://fritzing.org/) project file.
-Be sure to configure your breadboard to using the same GPIO header pins so that each example program will work correctly.
+Be sure to configure your breadboard to use the same GPIO header pins so that each example program will work correctly.

 # Contact
 You can contact us at <raspberrypi@paultechguy.com>.